Mary Anderson (inventor): Later life

 By the 1920s, Anderson’s brother-in-law had died, and Anderson was again living in the Fairmont Apartments in Birmingham with her sister Fannie and her mother.
 She continued to manage the Fairmont Apartments until her death at the age of 87.
 At the time of her death, she was the oldest member of South Highland Presbyterian Church.
 She died at her summer home in Monteagle, Tennessee.
 Her funeral was conducted by Dr. Frank A. Mathes at South Highland and she was buried at Elmwood Cemetery.

-Popular culture

-Anderson's invention of the windshield wiper helped people so they did not have to use a rag.

-Marge: "Well, a woman also invented the windshield wiper!"